ptd006/WeedML/README.md

 ## Multiclass test results
 Experiment with binary multiclass.
-Buttercups are missed a lot but interestingly model still correctly says dontspray.
+It actually improves the test results on binary spray/dontspray even though training images are not properly labelled that way.
+Buttercups are missed a lot but interestingly model still correctly says dontspray!

 |           | count | class | spray |
 |-----------|-------|-------|-------|